Sunday, June 14, 2026

 Elder David A. Bednar spoke a lot about this in an article Accepting the Lord's Will and Timing.
 He said, "Strong faith in the Savior is submissively accepting of His will and timing in our lives—even if the outcome is not what we hoped for or wanted....Many of the lessons we are to learn in mortality can be received only through the things we experience and sometimes suffer.
 And God expects and trusts us to face temporary mortal adversity with His help so we can learn what we need to learn and ultimately become what we are to become in eternity."

 One step at a time.
-Surrendering one thought, one action, one belief, one fear, one hurt, one portion of our anxious load...one piece at a time.
+Surrendering one thought, one action, one belief, one fear, one hurt, one portion of our "anxious load"...one piece at a time.
 That's all we're asked.
 Not the whole thing at once.
 One step at a time.

 Tuesday, February 10, 2026